pxc/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 	5:    unchanged      +121/-0 text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown
 	6:    unchanged       +85/-0 text/15_Interactive_Adding/0_ Interactive_Adding.markdown

-When you are done making changes to your index through 'git add -i', you simply quit (7: quit) and then run 'git commit' to commit the staged changes.
-Remember **not** to run 'git commit -a', which will blow away all the careful changes you've just made and simply commit everything.
+When you are done making changes to your index through `git add -i`, you simply quit (7: quit) and then run `git commit` to commit the staged changes.
+Remember **not** to run `git commit -a`, which will blow away all the careful changes you've just made and simply commit everything.

 [gitcast:c3_add_interactive]("GitCast #3: Interactive Adding")